Table of Contents

-- Set the name to your vendors rate-limiting attribute (google your vendors RADIUS VSA's for a dictionary of supported attributes for your NAS).
-In our case, it's rx-rate
+- Set the name to your vendor's rate-limiting attribute.
+You can look up your vendor's RADIUS VSA's for a dictionary of attributes supported by your NAS, but in our case we'll be using rx-rate.

 - Set the value to the desired limited bit rate (in bits/sec).
 Consult your vendor documentation for formatting.